lisb020/python-api-challenge/README.md

 ### Part I - WeatherPy

-Creaed a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-Utilized a [Python library](https://pypi.python.org/pypi/citipy), and the [OpenWeatherMap API](https://openweathermap.org/api) to create a representative model of weather across world cities.
+Created a Python script to visualize the weather of 500+ random cities across the world of varying distance from the equator.
+Utilized a [Python city library](https://pypi.python.org/pypi/citipy), and the [OpenWeatherMap API](https://openweathermap.org/api) to create a representative model of weather across world cities.

 Ran linear regression on each relationship and then separated the plots into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):